-So readers, I present to you Brownie-Stuffed Chocolate Chip Cookies.
+All stand–I present to you Brownie-Stuffed Chocolate Chip Cookies.
 They are almost too good.
 Alex and I ate them every night this week.
 We put all of the cookies into a tupperware container, and instead of keeping them in the kitchen, we left them on the bottom shelf of our coffee table.
 You know, for easy access.

 And every night with full mouths we looked at each other and nodded.
 Like a little yes, these are perfect but I can’t say anything right now because I’m savoring each and every bite.
 And I’m 100% sure you will feel the exact same way.

 How to make brownie-stuffed chocolate chip cookies